moloewe-leuphana/moloewe-leuphana.github.io/docs/user-interface.md

 ### 3.2 Notebooks Page

-This page lists the Jupyter Notebook associated with the selected project.
+This page lists the Project Notebook associated with the selected project.

 Users can upload a new notebook for their project using the "Import Notebook" button.